Create this gorgeous Cross using the Layered Mandala Cross SVG for Cricut or Silhouette Free from Maggie Rose Designs. It’s very simple to make!

 After I got all the layers cut, I noticed that the paper left over would make a nice cross or two.

 So I cut a few extra layers and then I isolated the flower element on mat one but clicking the eyes on all the other layer so they would be hidden.
+I was excited to see how many different variations I could make with this simple cross design.
+Maggie did a great job with her SVG and that makes all the difference when you are cutting these things out.

 Then I duplicated it until I had enough for the other two crossed I made from leftovers.